ryanliwag/ryanliwag.github.io/_posts/2018-01-25-Forcasting-using-MLP.markdown

 If I wasnt limited with the extraction of data (I only have 3 months and a half) due to it being in weird excel format, and I would have liked to see the result if I include yearly data.
 Cause I tried plotting the total traffic and they do change over the months.
 Also trying a different neural network such as LSTM might be helpfull, possibly because prediction in forcast relies on historical context.

-Download the whole dataset from here: https://drive.google.com/drive/folders/1D0eYzBV4jewEIosX7F-iOIFUMgk6TvrD?usp=sharing
+Download the whole dataset from [here](https://drive.google.com/drive/folders/1D0eYzBV4jewEIosX7F-iOIFUMgk6TvrD?usp=sharing)

-Data Cleaning process on this notebook: https://github.com/ryanliwag/ryanliwag.github.io/blob/master/notebooks/Data%20Cleaning.ipynb
+Data Cleaning process on this [notebook](https://github.com/ryanliwag/ryanliwag.github.io/blob/master/notebooks/Data%20Cleaning.ipynb)

-Model building process on this notebook: https://github.com/ryanliwag/ryanliwag.github.io/blob/master/notebooks/MLP_model.ipynb
+Model building process on this [notebook](https://github.com/ryanliwag/ryanliwag.github.io/blob/master/notebooks/MLP_model.ipynb)